 4. Your prenatal welcome packet with your due date

 5. If you use a patient portal for your prenatal provider, you may sign in and show us a date of a prenatal visit

 Stay hydrated and drink some juice or a caffeinated beverage on the way to your appointment.

 Dress in a 2-piece outfit to easily expose your belly.

-We encourage you to bring your entire family, including children to share this experience with you.
+We encourage you to bring your family, including children to share this experience with you.
 Notice: During the COVID pandemic, we are allowing 6 additional guests at this time for a total of 8 people per group.
 We are considered a health facility so, face coverings must be worn, even if you have been vaccinated.

 Please have a valid credit card ready when you book your appointment.

 A small deposit is required when scheduling your ultrasound.
 You may pay the balance on the day of your visit by Visa, MC, Discover, Debit, Amex, or cash.

 If you pay by credit card on the day of your visit, a $1.50 credit card processing fee is applied.
 Thank you for understanding.

 We have a 24-hour cancellation policy.

 We understand that emergencies happen and you may not be able to make your ultrasound appointment.
 If a situation occurs on the day of your appointment, we will charge your credit card that we have on file for your visit.
 Text us proof of your emergency to 617-838-4120 when you find the time and your fee will be returned to you immediately.

 You may also e-mail us at Kim@anewconception.com.
 We apologize for this inconvenience, and we certainly never want to enforce such a policy.
 Honesty is the best policy!